yujiri8/yujiri.xyz/software/go.md

 But it's even better than that.
 [Goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) is an improved version of `go fmt` that also can usually handle your imports for you, adding missing ones and removing unused ones and even automatically sorting them, and there are also some really good third-party vetting and linting tools, like [golangci-lint](https://github.com/golangci/golangci-lint).

-There's no [build system hell](https://yujiri.xyz/software/build_systems). `go build` Just Works. `go get` is a built-in package manager (or at least an installer) and also Just Works; and [govendor](https://github.com/kardianos/govendor) is a more sophisticated package manager that I've had some bad experiences with, but overall it's satisfactory.
+There's no [build system hell](https://yujiri.xyz/software/build_systems).
+You do `go mod init` when setting up a project and then `go build` Just Works.

 ### Compiler red tape